How to use

 Your plan at a glance

 In the "My bands" tab you see all bookmarked slots — chronological, or grouped by day (Pro feature).
-Conflict banner at the top surfaces open clashes, every slot shows its status (⚠ unresolved, ✓ resolved).
+The conflict banner at the top surfaces open clashes, every slot shows its status (⚠ unresolved, ✓ resolved).
 Tap an entry to jump back to the timetable at the right spot.

 My